Death toll rises to 40 after glacial lake flooding in Indian Himalayas, dozens still missing

 An estimated 75 people were still missing.

-About 2,400 people have been evacuated so far and 7,600 people were in relief camps, Mr Bhutia said.
-Private and government institutions have been closed in the area until Oct 15.
+About 2,400 people have been evacuated so far and 7,600 people were in relief camps, Bhutia said.
+Private and government institutions have been closed in the area until Oct.
+15.

 Fifteen bridges had been washed away in the state, hampering rescue operations.
 All bridges downstream of an NHPC hydropower station Teesta-V have either been submerged or washed away, the Indian government said.